MicrosoftLearning/mslearn-fabric/Instructions/Labs/06a-data-warehouse-load.md

 For the sake of simplicity in this case study, you'll use the customer name and item name as the primary keys.

-1. Create a new **New SQL query** editor, and provide the following query.
+1. Create a new **New SQL query** editor, then copy and run the following query.

     ```sql
     CREATE OR ALTER PROCEDURE Sales.LoadDataFromStaging (@OrderYear INT)